How To Write A Children’s Book: Tips From Published Authors

-Tomorrow is World Book Day, as everyone who has seen my costume-related tweet from earlier will testify; Eliza only goes to nursery two days a week, so I had no idea they were dressing up tomorrow until this morning, yikes!
+World Book Day is approaching, as everyone who has seen my costume-related tweet from earlier will testify; Eliza only goes to nursery two days a week, so I had no idea they were dressing up tomorrow until this morning, yikes!
 As she won’t wear her Gruafflo costume for longer than two minutes, I’m sending her in her beloved Tootsa Macginty fox jumper as Fantastic Mr (although I actually think she went last year in her Tootsa Macginty bear jumper as the bear from That’s not my Bear.
 Sensing a theme here…)

 - One of the first things children will ask an author is, ‘Where do you get your ideas?’
 I always answer: ‘Ideas come from everywhere.
 Your problem should never be finding ideas.
 It should be that you have too many.’
 Since life is infinitely stranger than fiction, newspapers and magazines are a good starting point.
 A news item about a stowaway boy or a dog that has turned up alive after two years, for instance, could give rise to any number of storylines.